ContinuousEngineeringProject/terraform-google-factory/docs/contributors/PR_GUIDE.md

 Read up on [GoDoc][GoDoc] - follow those general rules for comments.

-## 5. Test
+### 5. Test

 Nothing is more frustrating than starting a review, only to find that the tests are inadequate or absent.
 Very few pull requests can touch code and NOT touch tests.

 If you don't know how to test Feature-X, please ask!
 We'll be happy to help you design things for easy testing or to suggest appropriate test cases.

-## 6. Squashing and Commit Titles
+### 6. Squashing and Commit Titles

 Your reviewer has finally sent you feedback on Feature-X.

-Make the fixups, and don't squash yet.
+Make the fixes, and don't squash yet.
 Put them in a new commit, and re-push.
 That way your reviewer can look at the new commit on its own, which is much faster than starting over.

 We might still ask you to clean up your commits at the very end for the sake of a more readable history, but don't do this until asked: typically at the point where the pull request would otherwise be tagged `LGTM`.

+Follow the [Commit message guidelines](./DEV_GUIDE.md#commit-message-guidelines) for your commit title.
 Each commit should have a good title line (<70 characters) and include an additional description paragraph describing in more detail the change intended.

 **General squashing guidelines:**

 * Sausage => squash

 Do squash when there are several commits to fix bugs in the original commit(s), address reviewer feedback, etc. Really we only want to see the end state and commit message for the whole pull request.

 * Layers => don't squash

 Don't squash when there are independent changes layered to achieve a single goal.
-For instance, writing a code munger could be one commit, applying it could be another, and adding a precommit check could be a third.
-One could argue they should be separate pull requests, but there's really no way to test/review the munger without seeing it applied, and there needs to be a precommit check to ensure the munged output doesn't immediately get out of date.
+For instance, writing a code nugget could be one commit, applying it could be another, and adding a pre-commit check could be a third.
+One could argue they should be separate pull requests, but there's really no way to test/review the nugget without seeing it applied, and there needs to be a pre-commit check to ensure the munged output doesn't immediately get out of date.

 A commit, as much as possible, should be a single logical change.

-## 7. KISS, YAGNI, MVP, etc.
+### 7. KISS, YAGNI, MVP, etc.

 Sometimes we need to remind each other of core tenets of software design - Keep It Simple, You Aren't Gonna Need It, Minimum Viable Product, and so on.
 Adding a feature "because we might need it later" is antithetical to software that ships.
 Add the things you need NOW and (ideally) leave room for things you might need later - but don't implement them now.

-## 8. It's OK to Push Back
+### 8. It's OK to Push Back

 Sometimes reviewers make mistakes.
 It's OK to push back on changes your reviewer requested.
 If you have a good reason for doing something a certain way, you are absolutely allowed to debate the merits of a requested change.
 Both the reviewer and reviewer should strive to discuss these issues in a polite and respectful manner.